America's billion-dollar bet on US chipmaking – DW – 04/25/2024

 Billions in grants are being handed out

-Now the money is starting to flow.
-The first grants went to GlobalFoundries, Microchip Technology and BAE Systems.
+Now the money is starting to flow, with the first grants going to GlobalFoundries, Microchip Technology and BAE Systems.

 In March, Biden announced a $8.5 billion grant for Silicon Valley-based Intel to help it build up chip production across four states.
 It was the biggest grant so far and comes with an additional $11 billion in loans.